DataSights Logo

 How to Connect Apps to Your Xero Account

 Connecting a Xero app takes only a few minutes once you know what to check before, during, and after authorisation.
-The four steps below cover shortlisting candidates, running the OAuth install, handling token refresh behaviour, and managing permissions after go-live.

 1. Finding the Right Apps